pradeepcep/qwaver/README.md

 * save the exact SQL used for each result
 * disable queries; don't delete them
 * user permissions: org edit; DB edit; query edit
+* query version: mark if was successful with query

 ### General improvements
 If you see any ways that the app could be improved in these ways, let's work on it!